Skip to main content

 California gives you four legal ways to homeschool in California.
 Each has different trade-offs.

 Home-Based Private School (EC Section 48222).
 The most popular path.
 One PSA filing a year.
-An attendance log.
+An attendance register (never submitted, good insurance to have).
 Full freedom over what and how you teach.

 Private School Satellite Program (PSP).
-An umbrella school handles your PSA filing and keeps your address private.
+An umbrella school handles your PSA filing and adds an extra layer of privacy because it files under the PSP's address instead of yours.
 It may offer curriculum help and transcripts.
 California has many PSPs, but quality varies a lot.
 Make sure any PSP you consider actually files its own PSA and appears in the CDE directory.

 Private Tutor (EC Section 48224).
 The tutor needs a valid California teaching credential for each subject.
 At least 3 hours a day, 175 days a year, between 8 a.m. and 4 p.m.
 Costly and rigid.
 Very few families use this.